 A more technical explanation of tracking would be the rear wheel is a centripetal force on the front wheel pulling it into the turn.
 The front wheel moving to the side is a centripetal force on the rear rotating it into the turn.
 The two wheels each turning one another makes the bike turn where the axes of each cross.

 The wheelbase of your bike effects handling.
 Some say a bike with a shorter wheelbase reacts quicker, is more responsive.
 That’s a fair description, but reaction time doesn’t really change.
 A 45 degree rotation of the front end gives you a wider turn on a bigger bike because the axes of the front and rear wheel cross further away.
+This makes longer radii, and a bigger circle.
+So big the longer bike has trouble staying in the frame.
 To turn in the same circle as a small bike you have to rotate the front end more on a big bike.
 That’s all there is to it.
-Time and tide wait for no man, nor for no bike either.

 The upshot is a wheel rolls perpendicular to its axle.
 Without changing the axle’s orientation you won’t change the direction the wheel rolls.
 If neither wheel of your bike is allowed a steering rotation it won’t turn.
 In other words, a bicycle turns strictly by tracking.